learnapollo/learnapollo/content/tutorial-ios/ios-02.md

 Open the directory that contains the 2nd exercise (`exercise-02`) and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.

-Before we start firing off some queries, let's first take a look at the GraphQL schema we will be working with throughout this tutorial:
+Before we start firing off our query, let's first take a look at the GraphQL schema we will be working with throughout this tutorial:

 ```graphql
 type Trainer {